St3ffn/move-plots/README.md

 - plots are moved one after another (sequentially)
 - before a single plot gets moved each target disk is evaluated for plot capacity
 - the actual move operation is performed by the `mv` command (don't wanted to reinvent the wheel)
-- in case there is no disc space left for further plots, the script will error `...no disk space left`
+- in case there is no disk space left for further plots, the script will error `...no disk space left`
 - windows is not supported and there is also no plan to support it

 ## Kind gestures